unoplatform/uno.extensions/doc/01-Hosting.md

 # Hosting

-The Guidance Template uses Uno.Extensions.Hosting to configure the hosting environment for the application.
+Move this somewhere else >> The unoapp-extensions template uses Uno.Extensions.Hosting to configure the hosting environment for the application.
 This includes loading configuration information, setting up a dependency container and configure logging for the application.
-This builds on the generic host provided by [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting).
+The template is already preconfigured so all you need to do is add your project dependencies, such as services for loading data, and register the routes for your application.

+Hosting is provided by [Microsoft.Extensions.Hosting.UWP](https://www.nuget.org/packages/Uno.Extensions.Hosting.UWP) or [Microsoft.Extensions.Hosting.WinUI](https://www.nuget.org/packages/Uno.Extensions.Hosting.WinUI).

 ## Getting started

-The hosting for the application should be created as soon as the application instance is created.
-In the following snippet the UnoHost static class is used to create the IHost implementation using the generic host builder.
+The IHost instance for the application should be created as soon as the application instance is created.
+The following snippet uses the UnoHost static class to create the IHost implementation using the generic host builder.

 ```csharp
 private IHost Host { get; }